Home / Blog / Hiring Guide / Costs / Team Extension: What Is It and How It Helps Your Business Grow

 With team extension, your vendor is responsible for hiring IT specialists and ensuring their HR, payroll, and legal support.

-Outstaffing is closely tied with outsourcing, as both models assume contracting and maintaining remote experts.
+Hiring remotely, which is sometimes referred to as outstaffing, is closely tied with outsourcing, as both models assume contracting and maintaining remote experts.
 Still, the difference is significant — the responsible party.

 In the traditional outsourcing model, you delegate tasks or entire business functions without controlling who does what.
 You pay for getting the work done, and your provider is in charge of the results.